runem/web-component-analyzer/README.md

 /**
  * Here is a description of my web component.
  *
- * @customElement my-element
+ * @element my-element
  *
- * @event change - This jsdoc tag makes it possible to document events.
+ * @fires change - This jsdoc tag makes it possible to document events.
- * @event submit
+ * @fires submit
  *
  * @attr {Boolean} disabled - This jsdoc tag documents an attribute.
  * @attr {on|off} switch - Here is an attribute with either the "on" or "off" value.